MorningCoffeeZombie/General/README.md

 # Install ThinkOrSwim (TDAmeritrade) On Solus

-Unstall your distro's javajdk package from the repo.
+Install your distro's java-jdk package from the repo.
 For Solus this is `eopkg it openjdk-11` or `openjdk-17`.
 Symlink the java install for 3rd party apps to run: `sudo ln -svf /usr/lib64/openjdk-11 /usr/bin/java`
 Download the Linux TOS installer .sh file from https://mediaserver.thinkorswim.com/installer/install.html
 Run it with